MENTOR: Strategies to Inspire Youth

 - The more they understand that there is a reason for their existence, the more significant they will feel.

-- They need encouragement to explore opportunities within and outside of school to learn and develop new skills and interests.
+- They value encouragement to explore opportunities within and outside of school to learn and develop new skills and interests.

-- They are encouraged to acquire a commitment to learning: academic success and the long-term value of learning will enhance their self-worth as they discover their gifts and talents.
+- They are encouraged to acquire a commitment to learning: academic success and the long-term value of learning enhances their self-worth as they discover their gifts and talents.

-- They need to appreciate and understand how to make the tough decisions and choices; how to cope with new situations.
+- They learn to appreciate and understand how to make the tough decisions and choices; how to cope with new situations.

-- They need guidance to develop a positive view of the future.
+- They value guidance to develop a positive view of the future.